The following post is from Bernice Wood of Living the Balanced Life: Tips for Hosting a Peaceful Thanksgiving Dinner

 Preparing Your Home

 With guests coming, you will need to make sure your house is in order.
 The week before, do a thorough cleaning.
 (You might want to check out this post: 10 steps to clean your house FAST!)
 This way you can focus on cooking and setting the atmosphere in your home the week of Thanksgiving.
-Of course you will have to clean the kitchen as you go, but it will be much easier if the rest of the house is done!
+Of course, you will have to clean the kitchen as you go, but it will be much easier if the rest of the house is done!
+If you are too busy cooking for a large crowd, you may consider hiring a cleaning service such as Cleanzen.
+Learn more about Cleanzen.

-On Thanksgiving morning, run the vacuum again in your main living area, check the bathroom the guests will be using for toilet paper, hand soap and towel.
+On Thanksgiving morning, run the vacuum again in your main living area, and check the bathroom the guests will be using for toilet paper, hand soap, and towels.
 Go outside and make sure the front of your house looks inviting and that none of your decorations have fallen or blown out of place.

 Preparing Yourself for Company